thisdot/starter.dev-github-showcases/.github/custom-issue-templates/00 Initialize showcase with KIT.md

 ## Acceptance

 - [ ] Import the KIT
-- [ ] Follow the instruction in the Read me to modify required data (ex title, name, description)
+- [ ] Follow the instruction in the README to modify required data (ex title, name, description)
 - [ ] If you find anything missing or wrong in the KIT, raise a Ticket (even if it is just a high risk update in the package.json)